moccalotto/kaos/_rulebook/main.md

 will be affected as well.
 The max scores of your skills may increase as well, but the skill scores themselves remain unchanged.

-#### Lucky reroll
+#### Lucky roll
-You can spend 5 APs to reroll the last dice you rolled.
+You can spend 5 APs to re-roll the last dice you rolled.
-You can only do this once per roll.
+You can only do this once per test.

 #### Faster healing
 You rest for one minute and regain 5 HP per AP spent.